RivalAUT/FS19_SprayerSectionControl/README.md

 Section control allows you to turn off certain parts (sections) of your sprayer if you don't need the full working width.
 At the moment this is done completely automatic but in future there might be an option to control it manually.

+The script works with fertilizer and herbicide.
+Herbicide works only on grown weed - the section will turn off if there is no weed visible.
+Pre-emergence spraying is not possible at the moment.

 ## What do I need?
 At first you will need the script.
 [Download it here.](https://github.com/RivalAUT/FS19_SprayerSectionControl/raw/master/FS19_SprayerSectionControl.zip)